JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+- All unit tests pass.

-View the Acceptance Test Plan document for more information.
+- View the Acceptance Test Plan document for more information.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage